KohlbacherLab/CLAUDIO/module02/README.md

 -hhdb, --hhsearch-db,           database directory for hh-suite installation, default="$HHDB" -hhout,--hhsearch-out,          output directory for hhsearch results, default="$HHOUT" -tl,   --topolink-bin,          binary directory in topolink installation, or None if binary directory has been added to
-                                PATH variable (e.g. if topolink can be called from anywhere), default=None)
+                                PATH variable (e.g. if topolink can be called from anywhere), default=None -v,    --verbose-level,         verbose level value, default=3:
+                                    0: no outputs at all will be written to the commandline
+                                    1: write tool inits and passed time
+                                    2: write progressbars (where implemented)
+                                    3: write alignments during data processing, and write extra information on process results
+                                    4: write alignments during uniprot to pdb position translation
+                                    5: write verfications during uniprot to pdb position translation
 ```

 ### Input